How to Prepare Your School for the New Normal

 To further try and ensure the safety of their students, schools are also having to consider how they’re going to continue adhering to social distancing guidelines.
 Many are looking to restructure the layouts of their classrooms in response to this, with desks to be kept a minimum of one metre apart.

-Outside the classroom, you’ll also need to consider how you’re going to implement social distancing in the playground and at lunchtime.
-Assemblies may need to be postponed or separated, so gatherings are limited by student numbers, and more creative measures put in place to ensure students follow guidelines.
+Outside the classroom, you’ll also need to consider how you’re going to implement social distancing beyond the playground and at lunchtime.
+Drop off and pick up times may need to be adjusted, assemblies may need to be postponed or separated, so gatherings are limited by student numbers.
+Effective communication with parents around these measures put in place will need to be communicated.

 Some schools have adapted their timetables to stagger the number of students on school premises at any one time, reducing the amount of contact between children in cafeterias, hallways and on playgrounds.
 This includes reducing class sizes and splitting the school by year groups, having different factions of the school community in school on alternate weeks or days, or by different halves of each day.

 In doing so, this will reduce the overall number of students and staff members onsite each day, whilst the measures many schools have put in place for online learning will continue throughout the week.
 Indeed, a recent TES survey saw 68% of school staff agree that dividing the week up so that certain classes only come into school on certain days is a practical solution.